Skip to Content Top

 Frozen Pipes Need to Take a Hike!

 Do you feel that frigid winter air?
 Well, your home’s pipes are affected by it, too.
 Plus, they are not as resilient as you might think.
-In fact, pipes that are exposed to the extreme cold can freeze.
+In fact, pipes exposed to the extreme cold can freeze.
 If this happens, you will come face to face with the potential for serious property damage.
-Luckily, you can bring your frozen pipe worries in from the cold by turning to Sal Manzo's team.
+Luckily, you can bring your frozen pipe worries in from the cold by turning to Sal Manzo Plumbing, Heating & Cooling Inc.'s team.
 Our team will insulate your pipes for their protection—and yours.
-We will also show you how to best winterize your pipes and some other areas of your home to avoid disaster.
+We will also show you how to best winterize your pipes and other areas of your home to avoid disaster.

 Snowbirds, a Word or Two… Before You Escape to the Tropics…

-The Sal Manzo Team can winterize your home, helping to prevent major damage from occurring during your absence.
-We have experienced many homeowners who come home from a beautiful vacation, or a long winter hiatus, to find the pipes in the home had frozen and burst while away.
-This is preventable, call the Team at Sal Manzo Plumbing, Heating & Cooling and allow our wisdom and experience to save you from unwanted chaos.
+The Sal Manzo Plumbing, Heating & Cooling Inc. Team can winterize your home, helping to prevent major damage from occurring during your absence.
+We have encountered many homeowners who come back from a beautiful vacation, or a long winter hiatus, to find the pipes in the home had frozen and burst while away.
+This is preventable, call the Team at Sal Manzo Plumbing, Heating & Cooling Inc. and allow our skills and experience to save you from unwanted chaos.

-Because the outside temperature frequently falls below water’s freezing point, frozen pipes are a big concern for homeowners in the winter.
+Because the outside temperature frequently falls below water’s freezing point, frozen pipes are a major concern for homeowners in the winter.

 A frozen pipe can prevent you from having access to running water in your home, which is a major inconvenience.
-But, more importantly, it can cause major damage to your property.
-That is because water has the unique property of expanding as it freezes.
-So, when the water inside of your pipes expands, your pipes are under tremendous pressure, which can build up to the point that it causes the pipes to burst.
+More importantly, it can cause significant damage to your property.
+This is because water has the unique property of expanding as it freezes.
+So, when the water inside your pipes expands, your pipes are under tremendous pressure, which can build up to the point that it causes the pipes to burst.

-There are some pipes that are more vulnerable to freezing than others, they include:
+There are some pipes that are more vulnerable to freezing than others.
+These include:

 • Water supply pipes in an unheated interior area, such as a basement, crawl space, attic, garage, or kitchen cabinets and closets.

 As you can see, it is crucial you keep your pipes bundled up.
-Well, our team at Sal Manzo Plumbing, Heating & Cooling can help by insulating your water pipes.
+Our team at Sal Manzo Plumbing, Heating & Cooling Inc. can help by insulating your water pipes.
 But there are things you need to do, too!

 Proper preparation prevents inferior performance.
 It helps you avoid frozen pipes, too.
 Here is how you can protect your pipes for the onset of colder weather before it arrives: